20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 for the y direction.
 This isn't surprising so far.
 This is an operation that involves independently differentiating your function twice - is there a way to do better?

-Answer: Sort of.
+Answer: Yes.
 Lets branch out our dual number system a bit, and introduce two new `ε` variables, called `εx` and `εy`

 These two new variables have the following properties